Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: The Dual Gravitational Model

-The mass of the scalar is chosen as it satisfies the Breitenlohner-Freedman bound \citep{StabilityGaugedExtended1982}, which leads to stable black hole solutions in $\mathrm{AdS}_{4}$ spacetime.
+The mass of the scalar is chosen such that it satisfies the Breitenlohner-Freedman bound \citep{StabilityGaugedExtended1982}, which leads to stable black hole solutions in $\mathrm{AdS}_{4}$ spacetime.
 Moreover, this choice avoids the logarithmic terms which are singular at the conformal boundary \citep{HolographicReconstructionSpacetime2001,ThermodynamicsAsymptoticallyLocally2005} in the asymptotic structure of \prettyref{eq:EFEs} and \prettyref{eq:KG} .